 Richard S. Irwin, MD, Master FCCP

-University of Massachusetts and U Mass Memorial Medical Center, Worcester, Massachusetts, USA
+Department of Medicine, University of Massachusetts Medical School, Worcester, MA, USA

 Richard S. Irwin, MD, Master FCCP is a tenured Professor of Medicine, Professor of Nursing, and Chair of Critical Care Operations at the University of Massachusetts and U Mass Memorial Medical Center in Worcester, Massachusetts.
 He is also the Editor-in-Chief of the journal CHEST.
 Dr. Irwin graduated from Tufts University and received his medical degree from Tufts University School of Medicine.
 Dr. Irwin did his postgraduate medical residency training at the Tufts-New England Medical Center in Boston and his pulmonary fellowship training at Columbia-Presbyterian Hospital in New York City.
 Dr. Irwin has spent the greater part of his academic career at the University of Massachusetts Medical School where he had been the Chief of the Division of Pulmonary, Allergy, and Critical Care Medicine for 28 years before retiring from this position on February 1, 2005 to assume his present positions.